LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Connectors/facebook-messenger.md

 {:start="4"}

-1. Under configuration, click **Log in**
-   **Note:** In order to connect your Facebook page to LiveEngage, the administrator of the Facebook page needs to log in through LiveEngage
+1. Under configuration, click **Log in**. **Note:** In order to connect your Facebook page to LiveEngage, the administrator of the Facebook page needs to log in through LiveEngage

 {:start="5"}
 2. **If you are already logged in to Facebook:** A new smaller window pops-up asking if you would like to _"Continue as _________?"_ and you click on _"Continue as _________"_